High Museum Institute for Teaching with Art

 - tracing the literature and history of teaching in American art museums;

-- studying works of art in the High Museum of Art;
+studying original works of art on display at the High Museum of Art;

 - engaging multiple teaching strategies, including art historical discussions, movement, and art making.